CMUAbstract/alpaca-oopsla2017/README.md

 Or you can compile step by step using the following instructions.

 *If you are using mspts430 and want to use UART, MSP-FET has a bug so that sometimes it fails to flash with UART connected.
-You might want to to step-by-step compilation without UART connected and connect UART right before running instead of using compile.sh
+You might want to do step-by-step compilation without UART connected and connect UART right before hitting run instead of using compile.sh

 Build: